ava-labs/teleporter/contracts/teleporter/README.md

 **Do not deploy the `TeleporterMessenger` contract using `forge create`**.
 The `TeleporterMessenger` contract must be deployed to the same contract address on every chain.
 To achieve this, the contract can be deployed using a static transaction that uses Nick's method as documented in [this guide](https://github.com/ava-labs/teleporter/blob/main/utils/contract-deployment/README.md).
 Alternatively, if creating a new Subnet, the contract can be pre-allocated with the proper address and state in the new chain's [genesis file](https://docs.avax.network/build/subnet/upgrade/customize-a-subnet#setting-the-genesis-allocation).

 As an example, to include `TeleporterMessenger` `v1.0.0` in the genesis file, include the following values in the `alloc` settings, as documented at the link above.
+The `storage` values included correspond to the two contract values that are initialized as part of the default constructor of the `TeleporterMessenger` contract.
+These are the `ReentrancyGuard` values set in this [abstract contract](../utilities/ReentrancyGuards.sol).
+Future versions of `TeleporterMessenger` may require different storage value intializations.
 ```json
 "alloc": {
     "0x253b2784c75e510dD0fF1da844684a1aC0aa5fcf": {